+100%-

 Or is an unusual form of orthostatic intolerance causing hypoxic conditions that cause small lesions in some people with ME/CFS?

-POTS may be punking out as an explanation for many ME/CFS adults problems with standing but then something called ‘orthostatic hyperventilation’ showed up.
-This problem, which is characterized by low end-tidal CO2 values, appears to show up in about 20-30% of adult ME/CFS patients; about double the incidence of POTS, and it’s hardly ever found in healthy population (3%).
-Just looking at females, you find the girls, out in front again (:)) with 35% testing positive for OH (probably lowering the male percentage to a dismal 15% or so.).
+This problem, characterized by low end-tidal CO2 values, appears to affect about 20-30% of adult ME/CFS patients.
+That’s about double the incidence of POTS, and it’s hardly ever found in healthy adults (3%).
+Women were out in front again (:)), with 35% testing positive for OH.

-When you think ‘hyperventilation’, anxiety and images of bag-breathing come to mind but the anxiety angle did not pan out and that lead to the last theory; the very elegant idea that the hyperventilation in ME/CFS – in a manner very similar to POTS, which remember has mostly not present in adults – is a physiological response to the lack of blood available.
-Natelson believes the low blood flow to the brain probably is most evident in the orthostatic intolerant group.
+When you think ‘hyperventilation’, anxiety and images of bag-breathing come to mind, but the anxiety angle did not pan out.
+Instead, the hyperventilation found in ME/CFS appears to be a physiological response to reduced blood flows to the brain.

-Dr. Natelson does not address why the switch from heart racing to ‘breath-racing’ is occurring.
-It’s not clear if adolescents tend to outgrow POTS or if it and orthostatic hyperventilation are simply consequences of getting this disorder at different times of ones life.
-It might not be that surprising that ME/CFS might show up differently depending on when you get it.
-The consequences of being exposed to a pathogen or toxin, after all, can vary dramatically depending on what stage of life you’re in.
+Dr. Natelson did not address why the switch from heart-racing to ‘breath-racing’ is occurring.
+It’s not clear if adolescents tend to outgrow POTS or if it and orthostatic hyperventilation are simply consequences of getting this disorder at different times of one’s life.

-Natelson suspects this group has high rates of cognitive problems, low rates of mood disorder, low blood flows to the brain and ‘lesions’ in their frontal lobes.
+Natelson suspects this group has high rates of cognitive problems, low rates of mood disorder, low blood flow to the brain, and ‘lesions’ in their frontal lobes.

 Conclusion